-Credit union marketer must grow beyond ad buys, graphic design, copywriting, brochures, web design, SEO, SEM, and PR.
+Credit union marketers must grow beyond ad buys, graphic design, copywriting, brochures, web design, SEO, SEM, and PR.
 A marketer must understand what Key Ratios they can impact and how.
 Knowing how marketing impacts the financials will dramatically change the conversation marketers have with the CEO and CFO.
-Here are five Key Ratios Marketers need to watch:
+Here are five Key Ratios that Marketers need to watch:

 The formula is Total Loan Balances / Total Deposit Balances = Loan-to-Share Ratio.
-The loan-to-share ratio is important because credit unions make most of their money by loaning member deposits to other members.
+The loan-to-share ratio is essential because credit unions make most of their money by loaning member deposits to other members.
 Since credit unions charge more for loans than they pay for deposits, this difference is net interest income (NII).
 The ideal loan-to-share ratio is 80-90% and varies according to the credit union’s Asset Liability Management strategy.
 Marketers need to know this ratio because if this ratio is low, they need to market for more loans; get those deposits loaned out.

 The formula is Delinquent Loans / Total Loan Balances = Delinquency Ratio.
 This ratio directly impacts the credit union’s provision expense.
 The higher the delinquency ratio, the more money has to be expensed to cover potential loan losses (provision expense).
 If delinquencies increase, provision expenses increase, and the expense ratio rises to make the credit union less efficient.
 Marketers need to know this so they can target more loans from A and A+ borrowers and focus more on secured loans (auto, equity, mortgage) and less on unsecured loans (signature, credit card).
 Typically your A and A+ borrowers don’t just walk in the door and ask; they can get a loan at a reasonable rate anywhere.
 The challenge for marketers and loan executives is to make the offer for this A and A+ borrow very compelling, so they think of you first when they are ready to borrow money.